oracle/node-oracledb/doc/src/api_manual/connection.rst

             It is only present if a DML statement was executed.

             Due to Node.js type limitations, the largest value shown will be 232 - 1, even if more rows were affected.
 Larger values will wrap.
-        * - ``warning``
-          - Object
-          - .. _execmanywarning:

-            This property provides an :ref:`error <errorobj>` object that gives information about any database warnings (such as PL/SQL compilation warnings) that were generated during the last call to :meth:`connection.executeMany()`.

-            See :ref:`plsqlcompwarnings` for more information.

-            .. versionadded:: 6.3

 .. method:: connection.getDbObjectClass()